 Over the years, The George Washington University has molded and adapted while maintaining high standards in education and student enrichment.
 The dedication and inspiration of the faculty, staff and administrators, the enthusiasm of the students, and the continued encouragement and support of alumni have helped The George Washington University meet the challenges of reorganization.

 From the original Classical and Theological Departments and the Preparatory School to the multiple Schools and Colleges that presently make up The George Washington University, several disciplines have vanished from the curriculum, while others have continued at the University under various names.

 In its early history Columbian College referred to academic areas as "Departments" which had "Schools."
-It was not until around 1914 that our present form of Schools and Colleges, which contains "Departments" was developed.
+It was not until around 1914 that our present form of Schools and Colleges, which contains "Departments," was developed.
 Following is a brief look at some of the subject areas that grew and were discontinued from the curriculum of the University.

 In 1928 Alfred F. W. Schmidt began as Director and Professor of Library Science.
-He would remain as Director through the 1937/1938 academic year--no director was listed for 1938-1939.
+He remained as Director through the 1937/1938 academic year--no director was listed for 1938-1939.
 In 1939 Lester Allan Smith became the Acting Executive Officer for the Division.
 Library Science, as a program, was discontinued June 1941.
 Although the Division was being phased out prior to this date, the University wanted those students pursuing the degree to complete their studies.
 The Library Science Alumni Association was organized in 1932 and became an affiliate of the General Alumni Association in 1935.
 The Library Science Alumni Association is no longer active.

 The Dental School

-In 1904 the Department of Architecture was added to the other departments and schools (Arts and Sciences; Medicine; Law; Politics and Diplomacy).
-With the establishment of the School of Engineering in 1914 Architecture was dropped from the curriculum and all degrees limited to the field of engineering.
+In 1904 the Department of Architecture was added to the other departments and schools (Arts and Sciences, Medicine, Law, Politics and Diplomacy).
+With the establishment of the School of Engineering in 1914, architecture was dropped from the curriculum and all degrees limited to the field of engineering.